Perspective in photography is quite a confusing topic.

 Yet, by looking at an image where the scene draws our eyes ‘in’, we give a sense of depth.

-Parallel lines, when seen at a great distance give us the sensation of ‘meeting’ (vanishing points) even if we don’t see it.
+When we look at parallel lines at a great distance, they give us the sensation of that they meet in the distance.
+This meeting point is the vanishing point, and we sense it even if we cannot see it.
 Rail tracks are a great example.

 The converging parallel lines create an illusion.
 This shows distance or depth in the photographed scene.